 An engineer, named Bogdan Barbulescu, lost a court case in Romania’s domestic courts and appealed to the ECHR after his employers read his personal messages and sacked him in 2007.
 He was sacked because the employer had a rule that personal messages must not be sent during work hours.
 Mr Barbulescu had been using Yahoo Messenger for personal and work messages.
 The messenger app had been set up on one of the employer’s devices for the purpose of sending work messages.

 As he had been using Yahoo Messenger for personal messages as well as professional communications, his employer sacked him as he had broken their rule.
 The judges, sitting in Strasbourg ruled that as Mr Barbulescu had breached his employer’s rules, the company had a right to sack him.
 As his employer believed they were accessing a purely work Yahoo Messenger account, the judges ruled they were not in the wrong.
-They added that Mr Barbulescu had had prior warning that the company could check his messages.
+They added that Mr Barbulescu had had a prior warning that the company could check his messages.

 A judge stated that it was not “unreasonable that an employer would want to verify that employees were completing their professional tasks during working hours…The employer acted within its disciplinary powers since, as the domestic courts found, it had accessed the Yahoo Messenger account on the assumption that the information in question had been related to professional activities and that such access had therefore been legitimate.
 The court sees no reason to question these findings.”